manikandaraj-T-N/Login/README.md

 -  hashing for secure storage.
 - Responsive UI design using Bootstrap.

+## Contributing

+Contributions are welcome and encouraged!
+Here are a few ways you can contribute to this project:

+- Report bugs and suggest enhancements by submitting issues.
+- Fork the repository and submit pull requests for bug fixes or enhancements.
+- Provide feedback on the project and suggest ways to improve it.

 ### License:-
 - This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License

+## Acknowledgments

+I would like to express my gratitude to the following individuals and resources for their contributions to this project:

+- [Apache Tomcat](https://tomcat.apache.org/) for providing the web server software
+- [Eclipse IDE](https://www.eclipse.org/) for providing the development environment
+- [MySQL](https://www.mysql.com/) for providing the database software
+- [W3Schools](https://www.w3schools.com/) for providing educational resources on web development
+- [Stack Overflow](https://stackoverflow.com/) for providing a helpful community of developers

+- Without the contributions of these individuals and resources, this project would not have been possible.
+Thank you all for your support and assistance.

 ## 🔗 Link for contact:-